Jared-Caraan/dbt_reviewer/Overview/Getting Started/6 - Set up dbt with Databricks.md

 <hr>

 4. Next is to choose your repository
-- For this tutorial, we use Managed.
+- For this tutorial, we use *Managed*.
 This is a repository that dbt Labs manages.
 It will store your code but won't have any access to this repository.
 <img width="989" height="518" alt="image" src="https://github.com/user-attachments/assets/36a7b26d-64bd-4a3d-bfb7-993085953375" />
 <hr>